 How does your business keep all those important records needed to complete your Business Activity Statement?

 In a shoebox, scattered over the desk, some over there while the other over here or are you meticulously organised but you are the only one who knows where anything is?
 We often see paperwork get out of hand as owners can be so preoccupied with running the business, the administration side slips.
 A small pile of paperwork gets gradually larger.
-You miss your first BAS payment and the record keeping continues to get neglected.
+You miss your first ATO mandated quarterly payments and the record keeping continues to get neglected.

 * copies of invoices and receipts you provide for goods sold or services rendered

 * invoices for goods or services you purchase or bills you pay such as rent, rates, insurance, license fees etc

 * payments to employees and to other organisations on behalf of employees e.g. super funds, PAYG tax